-When authors feel the materials are finished they provide a letter to their team leader, summarizing the changes they've made in response to the initial assessment team feedback.
+When the authors feel the materials are finished, they provide a letter to their team leader summarizing the changes they've made in response to the initial assessment team feedback.
 The letter should detail rationale for both changes made *and* areas where they didn't make the requested changes, similar to a letter in response to peer review of a scientific paper.
-Specifically the letter wil address:
+Specifically the letter will address:

 - the editing suggestions from the initial Materials Development Rubric